Guides

 [nvd output for this host]

+Hosts whose closures did not change (despite the flake.lock update) are omitted from the report.
 You review the PR, see exactly which packages changed on which host, and merge when ready.
 Nothing reaches your machines until you merge to main.

 Tip: fully hands-off with auto-merge.
 If you trust the CI builds and don’t want to review every update manually, most Git forges (Forgejo, GitHub, GitLab) support auto-merging PRs once all required checks pass.
 Enable branch protection with a required status check for the build job, then configure auto-merge on the PR.
 The PR will merge itself as soon as CI is green — turning the entire pipeline into a zero-touch flow where hosts upgrade daily without any human interaction.
 You can still review the merged diff after the fact and roll back if needed.

-Step 2: The auto-upgrade NixOS module
+Step 3: The auto-upgrade NixOS module

 Create a module that wraps system.autoUpgrade so hosts pull from your Git repository on a schedule: